Side-by-Side Buyer's Guide: Front Loaders vs. Longtails

 In this side-by-side buyer’s guide we will be comparing front loader cargo bikes to longtail cargo bikes.

 Front loader cargo bikes are those with a cargo box located in front of the rider.
 Passengers sit on benches inside this box.
 Younger children sit in bike seats installed on these benches.
 Cargo also goes inside the box, either at the passengers feet or on the benches.
-A front loader bike may also be called a bakfiets (pronounced: “bock-feets”), box bike or long john.
+A front loader bike may also be called a bakfiets (pronounced: “back-feets”), box bike or long john.

 Longtail cargo bikes are those with the passenger area in the back, behind the rider.
 On a longtail cargo bike, passengers ride on top of a deck on a padded cushion while holding onto a hand rail.
 Younger children sit in a bike seat installed on the deck.
 Cargo can be stored in bags along side the deck under the passenger’s legs.